Hephyrius/Gaia/README.md

 ### Python Classes:

-/Core/Neuron.py - This class is used for the neurons within the neural network /Core/Connection.py - This class stores connection values between neurons /Core/FeedForward.py - This class is a basic feed forward neural network WITHOUT back propergation /Core/GeneticNetwork.py - This class is the GA optomiser for the FeedForward neural network /Core/NeuralSwarm.py - This class combines Particle Swarm Optimisation with neural networks /Ki/Examples/TestModels.py - This class tests the models across common datasets
+/Core/Neuron.py - This class is used for the neurons within the neural network

+/Core/Connection.py - This class stores connection values between neurons

+/Core/FeedForward.py - This class is a basic feed forward neural network WITHOUT back propergation

+/Core/GeneticNetwork.py - This class is the GA optomiser for the FeedForward neural network

+/Core/NeuralSwarm.py - This class combines Particle Swarm Optimisation with neural networks

-### Reinforcement-Learning Branches
+### Examples:

-/Core/ReinforcementTest.py - This class tests the Genetic model on the OpenAI gym cartpole challenge. - See the Reinforcement-Learning branch for this
+/Ki/Examples/XorAndToyTest.py - This class tests the Neural Swarm Algorithm on the Xor/And Toy Example

-### Reinfrocement Music Branch

-/Core/GeneticMusic.py - This class generates MIDI music by generating compositions and asking the user for a fitness score for each generated output.
-See the Music branch for this file.
+/Ki/Examples/Music.py - This class generates MIDI music by generating compositions and asking the user for a fitness score for each generated output

+/Ki/Cartpole.py - This class tests the Genetic model on the OpenAI gym cartpole environment.

 ## Requirements: